 By Josephine Brierley

-Many people arrive to the island of Bali and only visit the southern tip.
+Many people arrive on the island of Bali and only visit the southern tip.
 Drive three hours north and you’ll discover the scenic area of Lovina.
-A beach side town bordered by black-sand beaches and lush, green mountains, and without the hustle and bustle of the south.
+A beachside town bordered by black-sand beaches and lush, green mountains, and without the hustle and bustle of the south.
 Low-rise buildings and beaches which are calm and tranquil, add to the uniqueness of Lovina.

 The area spans seven traditional villages, which all merge over six miles of road to the west of the major town of Singaraja.
 The north of Bali is known for its diving hotspots, and as is the case across most of Bali, Lovina enjoys warm, tropical weather all year round.
 During January and February, the wet season can bring heavy rainfall, and the coolest month is August.